Lincoln Park: Facilities

 Lincoln Park runs from north to south through five Chicago community areas: Edgewater, Uptown, Lake View, Lincoln Park, and Near North.
 Along its seven-mile (11 km) stretch, Lincoln Park has many specialized spaces for recreational activities.
 The Park contains playgrounds; basketball, beach volleyball, tennis, volleyball courts, boating facilities; beaches; swimming; field and beach houses; running and bike paths; playing fields and pitches; archery, baseball, cricket, football, lacrosse, rugby, soccer, softball; a golf course; a driving range; skate park, and areas for horseback riding.
 Near Montrose Point is Cricket Hill, one of few sledding hills available in Chicago parks.

 Beaches

 There are seven public beaches for swimming, sunbathing, and beach volleyball along the park's 7-mile shoreline that are guarded during the summer months.
 The beaches from north to south are, Thorndale, Hollywood, and Foster in Edgewater; Montrose in Uptown; North Avenue in Lincoln Park; and Oak Street and Ohio in Near North.
 The first City of Chicago public beach, North Avenue Beach, opened in Lincoln Park in 1895.
+The Lincoln Park Passerelle, a footbridge, connected to the beach in 1940 over the newly constructed Lake Shore Drive.